 We feel the river in our legs and hands, in our bodies, in our ears

-Memorising, analysing and learning grammar are all useful tools, but the indispensable factor in learning a language is being exposed to it.
+Memorising, analysing and learning grammar are all useful tools, but the two indispensable factors in learning a language are being exposed to it and trying it out.

 So the good news is:

 The river called the French language is beautiful, elegant, supple, seductive.
 You chose well when you chose to learn to swim in this river.